 AirBnBs, coffee shops, and sometimes even coworking spaces can often have issues with connectivity or speed when it comes to their wifi.
 If you are relying on their wifi for uploading documents or important calls, your workday can quickly become the stuff of nightmares.

-Personally, we have used Google Fi and local sim cards when traveling.
+Personally, we have used Google Fi and local SIM cards when traveling.
 However, Google Fi can quickly become expensive if you rely on it constantly.
-And local sim cards don’t make as much sense if you’re in a location for only a few days or a week.
-In cases like that, you might benefit from a wireless hotspot or MiFi.
+Local SIM cards don’t make as much sense if you’re in a location for only a few days or a week.
+In cases like that, you might benefit from a wireless hotspot, MiFi, or global eSIM.

 14 – Portable Monitor